 Pairing Suggestions

-- Proteins like roasted chicken, honey-glazed ham, or a juicy steak.
+- roasted chicken, honey-glazed ham, or a juicy steak go great with it.

-- A fresh green salad to balance the richness of the cheese.
+- A fresh green salad helps cut the richness.

 Storage and Reheating

-- To reheat, place the potatoes in an oven-safe dish covered with foil, and heat at 350°F (175°C) until warmed through.
+- To reheat, put in an oven-safe dish, cover with foil, heat at 350°F till warm.

-- For longer storage, consider freezing portions in freezer-safe containers for up to 2 months.
-Thaw in the refrigerator overnight before reheating.
+- You can freeze portions in freezer-safe containers for up to 2 months.
+Thaw in the fridge overnight.

 Health Considerations